SFTtech/openage/doc/reverse_engineering/networking/chat_protocol.md

 43 02 7b 00
 ```

 Next up, we have 4 bytes that clarify how the data in the following bytes has to be interpreted.
 The first byte, `43`, indicates that the packet contains a "chat message".
 The purpose of the other 3 bytes is unknown to me, but they vary between very few values.
-Possible values for I have observed include:
+Possible values for them include:

 Byte  |Values
 ------|------